Selected contributions

 Building Secure, GPU-Accelerated Applications on HPC Infrastructure

-by Ahmad Alhineidi (UniBE) [details]This show-and-tell would present a project that demonstrates how High-Performance Computing (HPC) infrastructure can be leveraged to deploy secure, GPU-accelerated AI applications using the Open OnDemand web platform.
+by Ahmad Alhineidi and Viktor Kovtun (UniBE) [details]This show-and-tell would present a project that demonstrates how High-Performance Computing (HPC) infrastructure can be leveraged to deploy secure, GPU-accelerated AI applications using the Open OnDemand web platform.
 By integrating language and speech models within an interactive, user-friendly interface, This enables researchers and students to run advanced NLP and text analysis tasks directly on the HPC cluster without needing deep technical expertise and with zero code. -

 Buildpacks as reproducibilty enabler